-32 A priest who lived in the time of Ptolemy I, of Egypt, c.
+A priest who lived in the time of Ptolemy I, of Egypt, c.
 300 BCE, Manetho appears correlated with the period of the Egyptian Ptolemaic Kingdom which began 323 BCE, and perhaps was working down to Ptolemy III (246-222).
 Manetho came from Sebennytos, on the lower Nile River, northern Egypt, writing his Aegyptica in Greek.
 He was said to have been a chief priest of Heliopolis.
-The Book of Sothis is also associated with him.
+The Book of Sothis has been assocated with him.
 In Aegyptica, he originated the term "Dynasty."
 None of Manetho's works is known, and they are brought to us by means of other writers quoting from his work.
 Since his works were involved in rivalries between the Egyptian, Jewish and Greek histories of old, they were probably quoted with 'alterations' for such a purpose.
 Josephus quotes him in the first century CE, taking an opposing view (in Against Apion), the earliest.
 Later Epitomes of Manetho were preserved for us by Sextus Julius Africanus, Eusebius of Caesarea (this by Jerome's Latin work; also an Armenian translation), plus a George Syncellus version of Africanus/Eusebius.
 Manetho to Syncellus took, all-told, about 1100 years, with our first record 400 years after Manetho offered.
 As we were taught, in my family: "Like it or lump it."

 Ramesses II lived 1000 years before Manetho, and ruled from 1315 BG for a period of 66 years, or in Manetho a period of 68, 66, 61, or 60 years in various versions.
 The 68 years of Eusebius could be a combination of the Reigns of Ramesses I and II in our current BG version.
-More importantly, the says [the Exodus] occurred prior
+More importantly, the Exodus did not occur near to the time of Ramesses I and II, as seems popular for scholars to say, but Manetho says it occurred prior to Ramesses by over 100 years, in the Reign of Tethmosis.
+Manetho, in the version of Josephus, is thus in actual agreement with the BG and refutes the popular opinion!
+This offers real encouragement for us BG believers, in that such an ancient and respected source could agree: